-FAMNIT is the youngest faculty at the University of Primorska, but certainly the idea of its creation dates back to ...
+FAMNIT is the youngest faculty at the University of Primorska, but the idea of its creation dates back several decades ...

-A few years later in 2000, we officially introduced our plan.
-At that time we met the reality of the situation in which the Council for Higher Education required us to meet a number of personnel, space and other conditions.
-For this reason, we came up with another idea, to bring mathematics and computer science to the Primorska region through the existing unit of the Ljubljana, Faculty of Education located in Koper.
-It turned out that this decision was not only a good one, but was even farsighted, seeing as the study programme Mathematics and Computer Science in Koper was launched already in the academic year 2001–2002.
+A few years later, in 2000, we officially introduced our plan.
+At that time we encountered the reality of the situation [when] the Council for Higher Education required us to meet a number of personnel, space and other conditions.
+For this reason, we came up with another idea, to bring mathematics and computer science to the Primorska region through the existing unit of the Ljubljana Faculty of Education located in Koper.
+It turned out that this decision was not only a good one, but was even farsighted, seeing as the study programme Mathematics and Computer Science in Koper was launched [soon after] in the academic year 2001–2002.
 In this way we killed two birds with one stone: we set the foundations for two new study programmes and at the same time we allowed for the creation of the University of Primorska.
-The condition for its creation was the establishment of two faculties within the university and the condition for a faculty were two university study programmes.
+The condition for its creation was the establishment of two faculties within the university, and the condition for a faculty were two university study programmes.
 At that time only two faculties met these conditions: the Faculty of Humanities and the Faculty of Education.
 The latter became a faculty because it had two university study programmes: Elementary Education and Mathematics and Computer Science.
 Therefore, without our programme, the university would have been established later...

 The beginning of the programme, known as MARA (Mathematics and Computer Science) was, therefore, a prelude to the foundation of a new faculty.

-In the first year we had 45 students enrolled, some of which are now employed at Famnit or at our university.
-The entire time we wanted to establish a programme of pure mathematics and computer science, but because the procedures of accreditation of a new programme and the establishment of a new faculty are equally complex, in 2005 we decided for the latter.
+In the first year we had 45 students enrolled, some of whom are now employed at FAMNIT or at our university.
+The entire time, we wanted to establish a programme of pure mathematics and computer science, but because the procedures for accreditation of a new programme and the establishment of a new faculty are equally complex, in 2005 we decided for the latter.
 In the spring of the next year, we submitted the application to the Council for Higher Education of the Republic of Slovenia and in June it was accepted.
 I remember the day very well when prof. Brodnik and I were waiting in the parliament for its final approval by the National Assembly.
 It was the 20th of December, 2006.

 You mentioned prof. Brodnik and prof. Pisanski, who else were among those working on this project?